RafaelAmauri/dotfiles/README.md

 ## My software

-To install software from my list, use:
+To install the software from my personal list, use:

 ```bash
 yay -S - < software_list.txt